 Some meetings are useful, but time away from your desk is time you’re not finishing that project.
 So, before you accept a meeting invitation, consider how critical it is to attend.

-6. Tell other people
+5. Tell other people

-7. Learn the command keys
+6. Learn the command keys

 It’s helpful to think of these command keys as a metaphor.
 What other shortcuts would pay off over a relatively short period if you took time to learn them, such as how to use an Excel spreadsheet or the mass delete function in your email program?

-8. Check in with yourself
+7. Check in with yourself

-Ask yourself if what you are engaged in the most valuable thing you could be doing right now.
-If you need the extra nudge, set your phone alarm (or similar device) to ring every 15 minutes or other set interval, so you don’t stray too far from the task at hand.
+Ask yourself whether what you are engaged in is the most valuable thing you could be doing right now.
+If you need the extra nudge, set your phone alarm (or similar device) to ring every 15 minutes so you don’t stray too far from the task at hand.

-9. Stop trying to multitask
+8. Stop trying to multitask

 The same principle goes for work.
-Better to finish one task completely and do it well, than to have multiple things half done and done poorly.
+Better to finish one task completely and do it well than to have multiple things half-done and done poorly.

-10. Track your time
+9. Track your time

 Take note of how much time you spend sending emails, checking Facebook, watching TV, sleeping, eating — basically everything.
 Most phones have free time-tracking apps you can download.
 The data may be surprising and help you devise some new strategies.

-11. Set goals
+10. Set goals